 Meetings at the Louisville Nature Center the 3rd Thursday of the following months: March, May, June, September and November.
 Our spring conferences are normally held in April (see below for details) and the Fall Conference is normally held in October.
 July is reserved for our annual picnic and December for our winter dinner.

 A reminder that our membership year begins on January 1 to December 31 each year.
-If you are presently a member and have not renewed for 2017, it's time to do so.
-Most of the monies collected though dues goes to our Grant Funds and operating expenses for our two conferences.
-All our positions in the Kentucky Society of Natural History are strictly voluntary so we have no paid positions.
+If you are presently a member and have not renewed it's time to do so.
+Most of the monies collected through dues goes into our Grant Funds and operating expenses for our two conferences.
+All our officers in the Kentucky Society of Natural History are strictly voluntary so we have no paid positions.
 You may renew online ( PayPal ) or send in a membership form found through a link on our website.
 A link to a tax- deductible donation is found there as well.

 Meteorlogy is an important field in the Natural Sciences.
 If you think about it, this area is discussed by most people at least once a day or more.
 Every once in a while, I will post a webinar from CoCoRaHS (Community Collaborative Rain, Hail and Snow Network).
 CoCoRaHS is a unique, non-profit, community-based network of volunteers of all ages and backgrounds working together to measure and map precipitation (rain, hail and snow).
 By using low-cost measurement tools, stressing training and education, and utilizing an interactive Web-site, our aim is to provide the highest quality data for natural resource, education and research applications.
 They are now in all fifty states.
 Our contact in Kentucky is at Western Kentucky University.